ExploreAIWithPraveen/ExploreAIWithPraveen/ReadMe.md

 \- Or simply a curious mind exploring algorithmic thinking

-\- ExploreWithUs offers a refreshing, rigorous, and rewarding path to DSA mastery.
+\- ExploreAIWithPraveen offers a refreshing, rigorous, and rewarding path to DSA mastery.

 \-\--